 The Post, Jerusalem

 Once the third floor of the city’s post office, the Post Hostel offers a European spin on hospitality in the world’s holiest city.
 This new hostel is in a prime location, just off Yaffo Street in Jerusalem’s city center.
 With 43 rooms (32 private and 11 shared dorms), it is designed to accommodate an assortment of travelers on a variety of budgets.
-A large common room and bar welcomes travelers to meet and swap stories.
+A large common room and bar welcome travelers to meet and swap stories.
 The Post opened in early December 2015.

-W Hotel, Tel Aviv-Jaffo
+W Hotel, Tel Aviv-Jaffa

 The W Hotel is bringing luxury to Tel Aviv’s oldest district, Jaffa.
 The new hotel and residences are located in a former convent and hospital in Jaffa’s port.
-Much of the site’s 19-century stucco work and stained glass has been refurbished.
+Much of the site’s 19-century stucco work and stained glass have been refurbished.
 The lobby will feature 12th-century ruins and the vaulted basement will house the hotel’s restaurant.
 The W Hotel was completed in summer 2016.

-Isrotel Hotel, Germany colony, jerusalem
+Isrotel Hotel, Germany colony, Jerusalem

-Isrotel is adding new 5-star hotel to its chain in the German Colony of Jerusalem.
+Isrotel is adding a new 5-star hotel to its chain in the German Colony of Jerusalem.
 Located on the corner of Emek Refaim and Derech Beit Lechem, the building will function as a hotel and as residential space.
 It is designed within two restored and authentic templar buildings and includes 250 rooms, a spa, restaurants, meeting spaces and a conference hall.